 Things to Know About Nusa Ceningan

 You can stay on Nusa Ceningan

-There are more accommodation and food options on Lembongan along with better infrastructure.
+There are more accommodation and food options on Lembongan, along with better infrastructure.
 We personally booked in advance on Airbnb, but it’s possible to show up and find a place to stay.
-Although we wouldn’t recommend that in the high season.
+However, we wouldn’t recommend that in the high season.

 - Batu Karong: One of the best places to stay on the island, but also one of the most expensive.
-This is the luxurious places to stay on Nusa Lembongan.
+These are the luxurious places to stay on Nusa Lembongan.